 It could also be that sugar consumption leads to more sugar cravings.

 Anecdotal evidence also points to this.
-I find myself craving more sugar after having consumed ice cream or another sweetened food.
+I crave more sugar after consuming ice cream or other sweetened foods.
 That is why I try to watch my sugar intake.

-If you want a cold treat get the least amount of sugar possible.
+If you want a cold treat try to get the least amount of sugar possible.